virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return result;
 }
 ```
-For the spiral noise we deform the `p` domain one more time before passing it to the noise and then scaling the result by 3.0.
-The value are arbitrary and are chosen based on what looks better and how shapes are defined.
-We then subtruct the sdf of the torus - noise inside the torus will get bigger, and noise outsize will get smaller.
-This will be useful when draw it with a raymarching loop.
+For the spiral noise, we deform the `p` domain one more time before passing it to the noise and then scaling the result by 3.0.
+The values are arbitrary and are chosen based on what looks better and how shapes are defined.
+We then subtract the SDF of the torus - noise inside the torus will get bigger, and noise outside will get smaller.
+This will be useful when drawing it with a raymarching loop.

 ##### 6.2.2.
 Raymarching

-Our Nebula will be contained inside the sphere, so we need a function that will find an intersection of the ray with the sphere ( [Intersectors] ):
+Our Nebula will be contained inside a sphere, so we need a function that will find the intersection of the ray with the sphere ( [Intersectors] ):
 ```glsl
 vec2 raytrace_sphere( in vec3 ro, in vec3 rd, in vec3 ce, in float ra )
 {